Mukumbya Musoke Advocates

 • The Copyright and Neighbouring Rights Regulations, 2010

-Types of IP Rights under the Copyright and Neighbouring Rights Act
+Types of IP Rights under the Copyright and Neighbouring Rights Act An applicant can apply for the protection of:

 • Copyright rights